- Contacting us and opening hours

 What if it is historic or happened a long time ago?

-We will talk to you about the help and advice you need and put you in touch with the organisations that can best help you.
+We will talk to you about the help and advice you need.
+We have organisations available that we can get in touch with which can help you.

 Will I sit in a waiting room with people I may know?